Digital economy: Gig economy

 Gig work is labor that consists of temporary and flexible jobs usually done over delivery apps and rideshare services such as Grubhub, Uber, Lyft, and Uber Eats.
 It can be desirable to those who want more flexibility in their schedule and can allow workers to make additional income outside of their traditional jobs.

 Most gig work supplements workers' traditional jobs.
 The full size of the gig economy and number of workers is not yet known.
 Katz and Krueger estimated that only 0.5% of gig workers make most of their income off of platforms like Uber, Lyft, Grubhub, and DoorDash.
 Since these workers are considered independent contractors, these companies are not responsible for giving its workers benefits packages like it would for regular full-time employees.
 This has resulted in the formation of unions between gig and platform workers and various reforms within the industry.
-Blockchain and Tokenized equity-sharing gig economy platforms or applications are being developed to accelerate the gig economy as a full fledged digital economy contributor using new technologies.
+Blockchain and Tokenized equity-sharing gig economy platforms or applications are being developed to accelerate the gig economy as a full-fledged digital economy contributor using new technologies.

 Impact on retail

 The digital economy has had a substantial impact on retail sales of consumer product goods.
 One effect has been the fast proliferation of retailers with no physical presence, such as eBay or Amazon.
-Additionally, traditional retailers such as Walmart and Macy's have restructured their businesses to adapt to a digital economy.
+Additionally, traditional retailers such as Walmart and Macy's and GAP have restructured their businesses to adapt to a digital economy.
 Some retailers, like Forever 21, have declared bankruptcy as a result of their failure to anticipate and adapt to a digital economy.
 Others, such as Bebe stores have worked with outside vendors to completely convert their business one that is exclusively digital.
 These vendors, such as IBM and Microsoft, have enabled smaller retailers to compete with large, multi-national established brands.